aws-samples/config-resource-compliance-dashboard/backfill/README.md

 The backfill process will generate partitions for these AWS Config records:
 1. All AWS Config history records for the previous 12 months.
-2. AWS Config snapshot records on all accounts an regions whose date is the last day of the month, for the previous 5 months.
+2. AWS Config snapshot records on all accounts an Regions whose date is the last day of the month, for the previous 5 months.
-3. AWS Config snapshot records on all accounts and regions whose date is within the last 5 days.
+3. AWS Config snapshot records on all accounts and Regions whose date is within the last 5 days.

 ## Architecture